ioBroker/ioBroker.docs/docs/en/admin/users.md

 ![Create new user](../../de/admin/media/ADMIN_Benutzer_newuser.png)

-**Surname**

-The user's name.
+**Name** - The user's name.
 This name can be freely selected, but must be unique.

-**ID**

-The ID will be filled in automatically
+**ID** - The ID will be filled in automatically

-**Description**

-An explanation about the user can be entered in this field.
+**Description** - A description of the user can be entered in this field.

-**Preview**

-Automatically displayed and contains the full ID system.group.Username.
+**Preview** - Automatically displayed and contains the full ID system.group.Username.

-**Password**

-The user's password
+**Password** - The user's password

-**Repeat password**

-To protect against typing errors, the password must be entered a second time here
+**Repeat password** - To protect against typing errors, the password must be entered a second time here